 My research is in the fields of experimental economics, industrial organization, game theory, and behavioral economics.

-- Voting for Experimentation: A Continuous Time Analysis [Job Market Paper]
+- Voting For Experimentation: A Continuous Time Analysis [Under Review]

 - Is Experimentation Invariant to Group Size?
-A Laboratory Analysis of Innovation Contests [Updated 11/1/2018]
+A Laboratory Analysis of Innovation Contests [Under Review]

 Works in Progress: